About Us

 Debbie Courchene

-Debbie Courchene is a comedian based out of Vancouver, BC.
-She is a proud Anishinaabe ikwe, with family ties to Sagkeeng Nation and Rolling River, MB.
-With over 15 years of experience producing, creating and technical directing in the performing arts.
-She founded IndigE-girl in 2021 to pave the way for Indigenous women and non-binary people in the comedy world.
-Led by Debbie, IndigE-girl was invited to the Winnipeg Comedy Festival, and Just For Laughs Vancouver.
-Under IndigE-girl Comedy workshops, we’ve had one of the best-selling shows across Canada, with showcases in Toronto, Winnipeg, Saskatoon, Vancouver, & Whitehorse.
+Debbie Courchene is a proud Anishinaabe ikwe with family roots in Sagkeeng Nation and Rolling River, MB, Debbie brings over 15 years of experience in producing, creating, and technical directing within the performing arts.
+She founded IndigE-girl in 2021 to carve out space for Indigenous women and non-binary people in comedy, championing their voices on stage and behind the scenes.
+Under her leadership, IndigE-girl has been featured at the Winnipeg Comedy Festival and Just For Laughs Vancouver, and has produced some of the best-selling comedy showcases across Canada, including Toronto, Winnipeg, Saskatoon, Vancouver, and Whitehorse.
+Debbie’s vision and dedication continue to inspire and elevate Indigenous talent in the comedy world.

 Megan Rosso

-Megan Rosso is a Carrier Sekani woman from the Lake Babine Nation, residing on traditional territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt and Tsawwassen First Nations, also known as Surrey.
-She is a talented woman with experience facilitating community-based research, BC-wide economic development networking sessions, virtual training in essential skills, drone operations, entrepreneurship, and comedy skill development.
+Megan Rosso is a Carrier Sekani woman from the Lake Babine Nation, residing on the traditional territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt, and Tsawwassen First Nations, also known as Surrey.
+As Associate Producer, Megan brings a diverse skill set to IndigE-girl Comedy, drawing on her experience in community-based research, economic development networking, virtual essential skills training, drone operations, entrepreneurship, and comedy skill development.
+Her multifaceted background supports the organization’s growth and innovation, helping to foster connections and opportunities for Indigenous women in comedy across British Columbia

 Associate Producer